10 Best Things to Do in Great Sand Dunes National Park & Preserve

 9. Piñon Flats Campground

-By this, I mean that there are other, much more remote campsites off the Medano Pass Primitive Road; however, all vehicles past the Point of No Return, located about 1.1 miles (1.8 km) past Piñon Flats, must be high-clearance 4WD vehicles.
+By this, I mean that there are other, much more remote campsites off the Medano Pass Primitive Road.
+However, beyond the Point of No Return, located about 1.1 miles (1.8 km) past Piñon Flats, a high-clearance 4x4 is required.

 With that in mind, Piñon Flats is the best campground to stay inside the park, as it’s conveniently located near the vast majority of the best things to see and do in and around the dune field, making it one of my top recommendations when visiting Great Sand Dunes National Park!